in Sound Engineering

-Our one-year non-accredited diploma will introduce you to the world of audio production.
-This highly vocational course is ideal for those that wish to focus on gaining practical studio skills.
+Our 1-year non-accredited diploma will introduce you to the world of audio production.

 At SAE, we strongly believe in learning by doing, and this practical approach is the core of our diploma programme.
 Throughout the course you’ll have the opportunity to take advantage of our fully equipped recording studios and book your own session time.
 This gives you the opportunity to practice what our tutors have preached and learn while working with experienced musicians.